alvarobasi/home-assignment/README.md

 ## Evaluating

 To evaluate the model,  [eval.py](https://github.com/alvarobasi/home-assignment/blob/master/eval.py) file should be executed.
 These are the following arguments that can be introduced:
 - `-tds`: Path to the test dataset file.
-This file is called by default `test_dataset_array.npy` an is generated during the execution of the [train.py](https://github.com/alvarobasi/home-assignment/blob/master/train.py) file so that this data can be retreived later.
+This file is called by default `test_dataset_array.npy` an is generated during the execution of the [train.py](https://github.com/alvarobasi/home-assignment/blob/master/train.py) file so that the same test data can be retreived later.
 - `-w`: Path to model weights to be loaded.
 - `-cam`: Enable the computation and overlay of the class activation map on the evaluation images.